jakl/fishy2/README.md

-# Welcome to your new realtime app
+# Fishy2
+Using socketstream to add multiplayer to the idea of the original fishy